dsluo-archive/csx730-malloc/README.md

 In most C programs, this area is managed by `malloc(3)` and `free(3)`.
 In this project, you are tasked with implementing the `malloc(3)` family of functions in C using a non-crpytographic block chain!
-Essentially, your code will be in charge of managing the process's heap.
+Essentially, your code will be in charge of managing the process's heap by manually changing the program break and keeping track of what parts of your heap are available (i.e., free) and unavailable (i.e., used).
 Mixing your implementation with GLIBC's `malloc(3)` and `free(3)` is undefined.
 Some starter code is provided.
 Other project details are provided below.

 ### The User API